Timetabler Application Accessibility Statement

 This accessibility statement applies to https://timetabler.is.ed.ac.uk/

-This application is used by the timetabling department at the University of Edinburgh.
-It is Optime software we have purchased from EventMAP Ltd. We want as many people as possible to be able to use this application.
+This web application is run by the timetabling department at the University of Edinburgh.
+We want as many people as possible to be able to use this application.
 For example, that means you should be able to:

 Customising the Application